aspecto-io/sns-sqs-big-payload/README.md

 -   SQS producer
 -   SQS consumer

-The reason they belong to the same repository and npm package is that ther're is kind of a contract that they all share when sending the payload though S3.
+All 3 clients are under the same repository since they share a similar contract when sending payloads via S3.

 ### SNS Producer